captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Donavan is a douche.
 ---
-You can definitely do better than.
+You can do way better than.
 ---
 Donovan.
 ---